simcard0000/advent-of-code-2019/README.md

 ![active development](https://img.shields.io/badge/active%20dev-yes-brightgreen.svg)
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/simcard0000/advent-of-code-2019.svg)
 # advent-of-code-2019
 🎁 My solutions to Advent of Code 2019 problems!
-Currently doing them on the side while completing advent-of-code-2020.
-These problems will be solved in Java.

-All solutions are held as their own functions in one large java file; if you want to try out a specific function out uncomment the respective function calling and print line!
+All solutions are held as their own functions in one large java file; if you want to try out a specific function uncomment the respective function call and print line!
 The solutions aren't necessarily the most optimized/efficient/condensed.

 ## Problems
 | Day | Problem Statement                                                               | Completion | Function Name | Input         | A: Solution | B: Solution |